icanteven-code/aw-some-frontend-resources/README.md

   - [Stephanie Eckles' - The Complete Guide to Centering in CSS](https://moderncss.dev/complete-guide-to-centering-in-css/)
 - [A List Apart - Axiomatic CSS and Lobotomized Owls](https://alistapart.com/article/axiomatic-css-and-lobotomized-owls/)
 - [CSS-Tricks - A Complete Guide to CSS Media Queries ](https://css-tricks.com/a-complete-guide-to-css-media-queries/)
+- [The evolution of scalable CSS ](https://frontendmastery.com/posts/the-evolution-of-scalable-css/) - A really nice tale abot the evolution of css, with good references and nice ideas.

 <br />